-- 821 Redwork: Embroidery item made with a single color of floss such as "Redwork," using red floss.
+- 821 Redwork: Embroidery item made with a single color of floss.
+Redwork uses red floss.
 Must use the stem stitch and have an embroidered area equivalent to 3X3 inches or larger. - 822 Stamped Cross Stitch: Cross stitched design stamped (printed/drawn) on plain woven fabric and have an embroidered area equivalent to 3X3 inches or 2" x 16" border or larger.